1DayLater

 1DayLater was a free, web-based software that was focused on professional invoicing.
 The company was formed in 2009 and closed in October 2013.

 The main function of 1DayLater was to help users create invoices for clients.
-It could also be used to build quotes and estimates, to track time and other expenses, work to budgets, and to track projects.
+It could also be used to track time and other expenses, work to budgets, and to track projects.
 Multiple users could simultaneously work on the same projects together.

 PC Magazine (PCMag) voted 1DayLater as one of the 'Best Free Software of 2010'.

 History

 The software was developed by two brothers, Paul and David King; after they experienced similar frustrations while working freelance, the brothers wanted to create a product that would let them track time, expenses and business miles in a single online location.

 Media coverage

 1DayLater had the following press coverage: